 RETURN SYSTEM: An assembly of connected ducts, air passages or plenums, and fittings through which air from the spaces to be conditioned is conducted back to the heat exchanger.

 SPLIT SYSTEM: A home comfort system that uses an indoor and outdoor component to deliver comfortable air to a living environment.
-The indoor coil is the device used for transferring heat from indoors to outdoors (or the reverse in the case of a heat pump in heating mode).
+The indoor coil is the device used to transfer heat indoors to outdoors (or the reverse in the case of a heat pump in heating mode).
 Most modern systems are designed to achieve maximum efficiency when the indoor unit is properly matched with the outdoor unit.
 For best results, be sure to replace both indoor and outdoor units.

 THERMOSTAT: A temperature measuring device used to control the operation of home comfort systems to maintain a comfortable temperature within the house.
 Programmable thermostats allow you to program different temperatures at different times of the day.

 UPFLOW: A term used to describe the direction of airflow through a furnace.
 An upflow furnace takes return air from the bottom, heats it, and then delivers the warm air from the top.